-Similar to other Brazilian companies across multiple industries, we benefit from certain tax and other government-granted incentives associated with technological innovation under Law 11,196/05 ("Lei do Bem"), which enable us to reduce the overall financial impact of CIT.
+Similar to other Brazilian companies across multiple industries, we benefit from certain tax and other government-granted incentives, including those related to our research and development activities.
 For the effective tax rate reconciliation, see note 11 of our audited consolidated financial statements.